Serving Vulnerable Youth on Chios

 From Gregory C. Pappas, President & Founder

-Our second Greek America Corps program on the island of Chios in summer 2019 yielded extremely positive results both for our volunteers and for the vulnerable children who they supported.
-This particular program is a continuation of our commitment not only to Chios, but also to the countless abandoned and disenfranchised children who find themselves on the island.
-By supporting this population, our volunteers help some of the most vulnerable members of Greek society and become better versions of themselves in the process, learning skills which they subsequently bring home to their communities in North America.
+This particular program is a continuation of our commitment not only to Chios, an island where we have been present since summer 2019, but also to the abandoned and disenfranchised children who find themselves on the island.
+By supporting these children, our volunteers help some of the most vulnerable members of Greek society and become better versions of themselves in the process, learning skills which they subsequently bring home to their communities in North America.

 Partners & location

 During our program, we will work with respected and well known non-profit organizations and join them in crucial volunteer activities in various locations on the island of Chios.